OSGeo/gdal/doc/source/tutorials/reprojecting_data.rst

 - ``PROJCRS["WGS 84 / Pseudo-Mercator",`` - this is a *projected* CRS rather than a *geographic* CRS

-- ``BASEGEOGCRS["WGS 84", ...]`` - the underlying coordinate system is based on WGS 84.
+- ``BASEGEOGCRS["WGS 84", ...]`` - the underlying coordinate reference system is based on WGS 84.
 The same properties as
    above are listed here

 - ``CONVERSION["Popular Visualisation Pseudo-Mercator", ...]`` this details the map projection itself